 For a low, pay-as-you-go fee, Amazon WorkSpaces provides a complete cloud-based virtual desktop service, including compute, persistent solid-state storage (SSD), and applications.
 Your users get a better experience and more functionality than a traditional PC, and you get a simpler way to provision desktops for users, at half the cost of an on-premises VDI solution.

 Amazon WorkSpaces utilizes streaming protocols to provide users a secure and high quality experience.
 These protocols analyze the hosted desktop, network, and user’s device to select compression and decompression algorithms (codecs) that encode a rendering of the user's desktop and transmit it as a pixel stream to the user's device.
 Amazon WorkSpaces incorporates the PC-over-IP (PCoIP) streaming protocol from Teradici by default, and you can now try the new Amazon WorkSpaces Streaming Protocol (WSP).

 Amazon WorkSpaces Bundles

 To get started, select from a choice of Amazon WorkSpaces bundles that offer different hardware and software options, and launch the number of WorkSpaces you require.
 When WorkSpaces are provisioned, users receive an email providing instructions on where to download the WorkSpaces client applications they need, and how to connect to their WorkSpace.
-Users can access their WorkSpace from Windows, Mac or Linux (Ubuntu) computers, Chromebooks, iPads, Fire tablets, Android tablets, and the Chrome and Firefox web browsers.
+Users can access their WorkSpace from Windows, Mac or Linux (Ubuntu) computers, Chromebooks, iPads, Fire tablets, Android tablets, and supported web browsers.
 Your users’ applications and data remain persistent, so they can easily switch between devices without losing their work.

 With Amazon WorkSpaces you can create a standalone, managed directory for users, or you can integrate with your existing Active Directory environment so that your users can use their current credentials to obtain seamless access to corporate resources.
 This integration works via a secure hardware VPN connection to your on-premises network using Amazon Virtual Private Cloud (VPC) or with AWS Direct Connect.
 You can manage your WorkSpaces with the existing tools you use for your on-premises desktops to maintain full administrative control.